How To Add Captions To YouTube Video (With Examples)Shawn Forno 05.26.2020

 Video Captions Increase Your Audience Size

-One of the fastest ways to increase your reach in international markets is with captioned video.
+To increase your international reach, you should add captions.
 Why?
-Because captions equal swift translation.
-Adding captions in multiple languages simply means more pages with your content, more inbound links, and higher keyword rankings.
+Because captions make translation easier.
+Adding captions in multiple languages creates more pages with your content, which leads to more inbound links and higher keyword rankings.

 Text to text language translation is getting faster all the time (not to mention pretty dang good).
 The biggest stumbling block right now is translating human speech.
 When you caption your video you allow viewers from all over the world to watch your video with the click of a button.
 Subtitled videos aren’t common in a lot of languages, so video captions open your videos and your company website up to potential customers around the world.